jasonvan/prexel/README.md

 	~/.config/sublime-text-3/Packages

-**NOTE: Make sure you aren't inside of the the default "Packages" directory for Sublime Text 3**, which is for default Sublime Text plugins.
-The default "Packages" directory can be found at the locations below.
+**NOTE: Make sure you aren't inside any of the default "Packages" directories for Sublime Text 3**, which are listed below.
+These locations are for default Sublime Text plugins and settings.

 **Windows**